-- 2) Fermentation studies in which minute quantities of ethyl alcohol are produced are permitted. - 3) Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel or other nonconsumable products.
+- 2. Fermentation studies in which minute quantities of ethyl alcohol are produced are permitted. - Students are allowed to conduct science fair experiments involving the distillation of alcohol for fuel or other non-consumable products.
 However, to do so, the work must be conducted at school and a TTB permit must be obtained by school authorities.
-Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website referenced in the Sources of Information section below.
+Details regarding this process are available from the Alcohol and Tobacco Tax and Trade Bureau (TTB) website.